-Last year Samsung rebranded its quantum dot TVs as QLED.
-It has been developing quantum dot for a couple of years already and settled on the short acronym in 2017.
+Two years ago Samsung rebranded its quantum dot TVs as QLED.
+It has been developing quantum dot for a number of years already and settled on the short acronym in 2017.

 Some might say it went for QLED as it looks a lot like OLED but the two technologies are completely different.
 But which is better and which should you buy?